-Institution/ Depar tment/Faculty/Sc hool Scheme Funding Agency Year of Award with Duration Amount CMS College of Science & Commerce 01/06/2016 NIL CPE UGC 01/06/2016 NIL CMS College of Science & Commerce STAR COLLEGE DBT 01/06/2020 10400000 the second secon Upload the latest notification regarding the composition of the IQAC by the HEI View File 9.No. of IQAC meetings held during the year 9 Were the minutes of IQAC meeting(s) and compliance to the decisions taken uploaded on the institutional website?
+Institution/ Depar tment/Faculty/Sc hool Scheme Funding Agency Year of Award with Duration Amount CMS College of Science & Commerce CPE UGC 01/06/2016 NIL CMS College of Science & Commerce STAR COLLEGE DBT 01/06/2020 10400000 composition of the IQAC by the HEI 9.No. of IQAC meetings held during the year 5 • Were the minutes of IQAC meeting(s) and compliance to the decisions taken uploaded on the institutional website?
 Yes If No, please upload the minutes of the meeting(s) and Action Taken Report No File Uploaded 10.Did IQAC receive funding from any funding agency to support its activities during the year?
 No • If yes, mention the amount